A Variable Sample-size Stochastic Quasi-Newton Method for Smooth and Nonsmooth Stochastic Convex Optimization: Abstract

 \section{Abstract}

 Classical theory for quasi-Newton schemes has focused on smooth deterministic unconstrained optimization while recent forays into stochastic convex optimization have largely resided in smooth, unconstrained, and strongly convex regimes.
 Naturally, there is a compelling need to address nonsmoothness, the lack of strong convexity, and the presence of constraints.
 Accordingly, this paper presents a quasi-Newton framework that can process merely convex and possibly nonsmooth (but smoothable) stochastic convex problems.
 We propose a framework that combines iterative smoothing and regularization with a variance-reduced scheme reliant on using an increasing sample-size of gradients.
 We make the following contributions. (i) We develop {\em a regularized and smoothed variable sample-size BFGS update} ({\bf rsL-BFGS}) that generates a sequence of Hessian approximations and can accommodate nonsmooth convex objectives by utilizing iterative {regularization and} smoothing. (ii) In {\em strongly convex} regimes with state-dependent noise, the proposed variable sample-size stochastic quasi-Newton \aj{({\bf VS-SQN})} scheme admits a non-asymptotic linear rate of convergence while the oracle complexity of computing an $\epsilon$-solution is $\mathcal{O}({\kappa^{m+1}}/\epsilon)$ where $\kappa$ denotes the condition number and $m\geq 1$.
-In nonsmooth (but smoothable) regimes, {using Moreau smoothing {retains the} linear convergence rate {while} using more general smoothing} leads to a deterioration of the rate to $\mathcal{O}(k^{-1/3})$ for the resulting smoothed {\bf VS-SQN} (or {\bf sVS-SQN}) scheme.
-Notably, {the nonsmooth regime allows for accommodating convex} constraints; (iii) In merely convex but smooth settings, the regularized {\bf VS-SQN} scheme {\bf rVS-SQN} displays a rate of $\mathcal{O}(1/k^{(1-\varepsilon)})$ with an oracle complexity of $\mathcal{O}(1/\epsilon^3)$.
+In nonsmooth (but smoothable) regimes, {using Moreau smoothing {retains the} linear convergence rate} for the resulting smoothed {\bf VS-SQN} (or {\bf sVS-SQN}) scheme.
+Notably, {the nonsmooth regime allows for accommodating convex} constraints. {To contend with the possible unavailability of Lipschitzian and strong convexity parameters, we also provide sublinear rates for diminishing steplength variants that do not rely on the knowledge of such parameters}; (iii) In merely convex but smooth settings, the regularized {\bf VS-SQN} scheme {\bf rVS-SQN} displays a rate of $\mathcal{O}(1/k^{(1-\varepsilon)})$ with an oracle complexity of $\mathcal{O}(1/\epsilon^3)$.
 When the smoothness requirements are weakened, the rate for the regularized and smoothed {\bf VS-SQN} scheme {\bf rsVS-SQN} worsens to $\mathcal{O}(k^{-1/3})$.
 Such statements allow for a state-dependent noise assumption under a quadratic growth property on the objective.
-To the best of our knowledge, the rate results are {amongst the first available rates in nonsmooth regimes.} Preliminary numerical evidence suggests that the schemes compare well with accelerated gradient counterparts on selected problems in stochastic optimization and machine learning with significant benefits in ill-conditioned regimes.
+To the best of our knowledge, the rate results are {amongst the first available rates for QN methods in nonsmooth regimes.} Preliminary numerical evidence suggests that the schemes compare well with accelerated gradient counterparts on selected problems in stochastic optimization and machine learning with significant benefits in ill-conditioned regimes.